anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 <br><br>

 ### 1.2.
-Run the DDL from the previous step in BigQuery UI
+Run the DDL from the previous step in BigQuery UI to create a Biglake table with bounded staleness

 Create the BigLake table by running the DDL in the BigQuery UI.